 Jena A. MacLean

-With experience in a wide range of environmental and Indian laws, including the Indian Reorganization Act of 1934 (IRA), Indian Gaming Regulatory Act (IGRA), National Indian Forest Resources Management Act (NIFRMA), National Environmental Policy Act (NEPA), Clean Water Act (CWA), National Historic Preservation Act (NHPA), and Endangered Species Act (ESA), Jena has a proven track record of effectively helping clients navigate complex challenges involving Indian tribes and tribal lands.
+Jena has a wealth of experience in environmental and federal Indian laws, including the Indian Reorganization Act of 1934, Indian Gaming Regulatory Act, National Indian Forest Resources Management Act, National Environmental Policy Act, Clean Water Act, National Historic Preservation Act, and Endangered Species Act.
+Informed by this experience, she helps her clients develop practical strategies for interacting with tribes and tribal entities.

 Education & Credentials